discus-sions/TownOfHost-TheOtherRoles/README.md

 #### Welcome Message
 If the tag is set to "welcome" in the template function, it will be sent automatically when a player joins.<br>
-For example: `welcome:This room is using TownOfHost.`
+For example: `welcome:This room is using the unofficial version of TownOfHost.`

 ## Roles